pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 In scholarly research the situation is more bleak.
 The research publication process is too slow and isolated, not really having changed from what it was
 <span class="oldstyle">350</span> years ago.
-Commercial publishers put articles
+Commercial publishers put research
-behind paywalls, charging <span class="oldstyle">$30--40</span> for access to each.
+articles behind paywalls, charging <span class="oldstyle">$30--40</span> for access to each.
 Researchers get none of the profits.
 Even with access to an article, very few of the underlying connections in logic are ever published, especially when page limits constrain how much a researcher can share in the first place.
 This makes it hard for people to reproduce or build upon the research results.
 Even further, research that doesn't turn out as hoped is normally _not_ published at all.
 While the researcher may remember the result, the world doesn't.
 For all intents and purposes the research is _obliterated_, which leads to a lot of duplication of work and wasted efforts.
 Talk about a communications nightmare!
 In many ways, [the way scholarly information used to be shared (in the Republic of Letters)][Republic of Letters] is better than our current situation---at least it was more open and participative.
 Currently, even in the best of circumstances, we're only publishing a part of the picture, like Sosno's sculpture above, leaving the rest up to the imagination.

 I think it's interesting that the World Wide Web is [a graph of nodes and edges][graph], but we as humans extract knowledge from it primarily by reading